Department of MedicineBrigham and Women's Hospital

 The broad interest of Li laboratory is stem cells and cancer.
-In particular, we are interested in elucidating how cells of origin contribute to the cancer phenotype, as well as how cancer stem cells (CSCs, also known as tumor-initiating cells, or tumor-propagating cells) evolve from normal target cells of cancer, and how they can be instructed to differentiate.
+In particular, the lab is interested in elucidating how cells of origin contribute to the cancer phenotype, and what is the molecular and cellular basis leading to formation of cancer stem cells (CSCs, also known as tumor-initiating cells, or tumor-propagating cells) from normal target cells of cancer.
 We study these by applying concepts and tools from stem cell biology and developmental biology, and by using a combination of mouse genetics, biochemistry, and genomic approaches.
 The long-term goal is to develop novel approaches to treat and/or to prevent cancer.
-Current projects include:

 Cells of origin in breast cancer: We are using several complementary approaches in genetically modified mice, including Cre-lox genetic marking and in vivo cell fate mapping, as well as cell sorting coupled with fat pad transplantation, to study how cells of origin contribute to the heterogeneity of breast cancer.
 By applying lineage-tracing approaches, we follow progression of normal cells (i.e., cells of origin) to premalignant cells, and eventually to cancer cells.
 By flow cytometry and genomic approaches, we aim to identify and to validate key mutations and deregulated pathways at different stages of cancer progression, leading to the formation of CSCs, in animal models.